-TEL 03-3426-5840 (Oba Magistrate Reside 9:00 - 17:00 (admission until 16:30) \There are special cases.
-Inquire for details.
-Mondays, national holidays \There are special cases.
-Inquire for details Sightseeing Spots Nearby Facility Shoin-jinja-dori Shopping Sancha Sharenard Street Also known as Sangen-jaya Ginza Shopping Street.
+Opening hours; 9:30 - 23:00 See the Official Website for restaurant and café business hours. https://okura-sky-carrot.com/ The 2nd Wednesday of each month Adjacent to Setagava Line Sangen-jaya Station.
+Take the elevator to the 2nd floor and then change to the dedicated elevator to the observation deck Sightseeing Spots Nearby Shoin-jinja-dori Shopping Sancha Sharenard Street Also known as Sangen-jaya Ginza Shopping Street.
 This is a lively central exciting spot in the region.
 There is always an exciting discovery to be made in the stores A nostalgic commercial district lined with new youthful shops and long-established stores with over 50 years of history.
-The Karasuyama River Greenway extends for about 7 kilometers.
-Along the greenway are Gotokuji Temple, Setagaya Castle Ruins Park, and Shinto shrines and Buddhist temples of historical significance such as Karasuvamagawa River Green way Shoin Jinia Shrine and Taishido Ensenii Temple.
-Description
+The Karasuyama-gawa Green way extends for about 7 kilometers.
+Along the greenway are Gotokuji Temple, Setagaya Castle Ruins Park, and Shinto shrines and Buddhist temples of historical significance such as Shoin Jinja Shrine and Taishido Ensenji Temple.
+Karasuvama-gawa Green way Description

 There are no steps so wheelchair users can move freely, however the sidewalks are narrow so be careful of other road users such as cars and cyclists.
 The elevator from the Denentoshi Line Sangen-jaya Station comes out in the shopping area, but be careful, as it is crowded with shoppers daily.
-The flat path over the reclaimed Karasuyama River is wide and easy to walk along, giving a feeling of the period.
+The path over the reclaimed Karasuyama River is easy Ine path over the reclaimed Karasuyama River is easy to walk along, giving a feeling of the period.
 However, there are places where you must cross the road, so be careful of traffic.
 "There are spots that are difficult to approach in a wheelchair and some spots where a detour into the street is necessary.
-03-3412-6554 Telephone number 03-3487-1641 (Shoin-jinja Shrine Dori Shoeikai Commercial District Promotion Association) 03-3412-7841 (Setagaya Park Management Office)

-29 Sugamo, Oji, Arakawa A casual stroll on a Toden streetcar
+Telephone number 03-3487-1641 (Shoin-jinja Shrine Dori Shoeikai Commercial District Promotion Association) 03-3412-6554 03-3412-7841 (Setagaya Park Management Office) 24 Sugamo, Oji, Arakawa A casual stroll on a Toden streetcar